BIGJRA/BIGJRA.github.io/rejuv.md

 room, pick up the *PP Up, Dread Plate,* and *Water Stone.* This is all the items we can collect, so I was booted shortly after.

 3: To progress, knock out 4 Luvdisc in the map.
-There’s one in the southwest corner, one in the southeast corner, one in the big room on the east side, and one in the northeast room.
+There's one in the southwest corner, one in the southeast corner, one in the big room on the east side, and one in the northeast room.
 After, head to the middle south part of the map, and go in.
 Get the *Zap Plate.* Then, use dive in